 In November our first Zoom Webinar was held with a very special guest, Ven.
 Jetsunma Tenzin Palmo, the President of Sakyadhita International.
 The title of her presentation was ‘New Horizons in Buddhism', which was a precursor to the upcoming Australian International Conference with the same theme.
 The webinar, including a Q and A, was recorded and posted to our website, thanks to Dr Meg Adam’s IT skills.

 2019 : The 16th International Conference ‘ New Horizons in Buddhism’ was held in the Blue Mountains at the Fairmont Resort.
-Fundraising assisted five nuns and four lay woman to attend the conference.
-Australian committee members, particularly President, Professor Suzanne Franzway, Vice President Dr Meg Adam, Rani Hughes, Ven.
-Lozang Drolkar, Secretary Dr Lydia Brown and, all worked extremely hard in the previous year assessing academic papers and workshop submissions, preparing them for publication and organising the workshops.
+Fundraising assisted five nuns and four lay women to attend the conference.
+Australian committee members, particularly the President - Professor Suzanne Franzway, Vice President Dr Meg Adam, Rani Hughes, Ven.
+Lozang Drolkar and Secretary Dr Lydia Brown all worked extremely hard in the previous year assessing academic papers and workshop submissions, preparing them for publication and organising the workshops.
 Australian women were involved in hosting sessions, giving papers and also giving many of the workshops.
-Again, Sonja Webb worked extremely hard on registrations.
+Again, Sonja Webb's work on the Registration desk was invaluable.

-The Conference opened with a session on ‘Buddhism in Australia’; speakers were Dr Anna Halafoff., Ven Chi Kwang, Ven Mioau You, , Dr Di Cousens Prof. Suzanne Franzway and Anna Markay, The topics (in order) were the history of Buddhist women ing Australia, Life as an Australian/Korean Bhikkuni, Humanistic Buddhism in Australia, working for Buddhism in Australia and New Horizons for Emergency Sanghas – such as Community Groups.
+The Conference opened with a session on ‘Buddhism in Australia’; speakers were Dr Anna Halafoff., Ven Chi Kwang, Ven Mioau You, , Dr Di Cousens, Prof. Suzanne Franzway and Anna Markay, The topics (in order) were the history of Buddhist Women in Australia, Life as an Australian/Korean Bhikkuni, Humanistic Buddhism in Australia, Working for Buddhism in Australia and New Horizons for Emergency Sanghas – such as Community Groups.